Table of Contents

 I’ve provided instructions and examples for website content writers below.

-Level AA accessible websites have all the Level A requirement, plus:
+Level AA website accessibility level has all the Level A requirements, plus:

 - Colour contrast ratio between text and anything else is 4.5 to 1 or better